-Learn more about Oregon’s agriculture’s top commodities in Oregon Dept. of Agriculture’s “Facts and Figures” brochure
+Learn more about Oregon’s agriculture’s top commodities from ODA’s “Facts and Figures” brochure.

 Census of Agriculture: Every five years, the U.S. Department of Agriculture attempts to contact every agricultural operator in the country for its Census of Agriculture.
 An interesting tidbit from the most recent census: Half of America’s farms and ranches have Internet access, and nearly 39 percent report using a computer for their farm business.
 Visit this site to review the data broken down by state, county, and commodity.

 Oregon Agriculture in the Classroom Foundation: The purpose of Agriculture in the Classroom is to help young people gain a better understanding of agriculture and its impact on the state’s economy and the public’s daily lives.
 AITC provides lesson plans, reference materials, and teaching aides to K-12 teachers throughout Oregon. http://aitc.oregonstate.edu

 Oregon State University College of Agricultural Sciences: OSU’s College of Agricultural Sciences is educating the next generation of agriculture professionals, provides continuing education opportunities, and conducts important ongoing research that benefits the industry as a whole.